rohana-2005/coinbase-realtime-market-data-analytics/README.md

 The backend will automatically:
 - Connect to Coinbase WebSocket
-- Subscribe to BTC-USD ticker
+- Subscribe to BTC-USD, ETH-USD, SOL-USD, DOGE-USD tickers
 - Stream data to Kafka topic: `coinbase-market-data`

 ### 3️⃣ Start Flink Processing Job